Computer Science and Engineering

-If you are a UNSW student and would like to dedicate some of your time to research in parameterized complexity or exponential-time algorithms, please get in touch and send me a CV, your university transcripts, and a few lines about your research interests.
+If you are a UNSW student and would like to dedicate some of your time to

 To enrol in the PhD program in computer science at UNSW, you are expected to have a degree that is equivalent to a First Class Honours degree from UNSW in computer science, mathematics, or a related field.
 Obtaining a PhD scholarship from UNSW is a very competitive process.
 UNSW's online self-assessment tool gives a good indication of how competitive you are for scholarships.
-PhD students under my supervision are often eligible for top-up scholarships from Data61.

 Please send me a CV, your university transcripts, the results of the online self-assessment tool, and names and email addresses of 2 references.
 Please also indicate your research interests and whether you have any external funding for covering the UNSW tuition fee (for international students) and living costs.
 All scholarship applicants need to prepare a research proposal in consultation with the prospective supervisor (around 500 words).
 The selection also usually takes into account your university grades, the ranking of your previous universities, and your publications (if any).

 A research associate position is available at UNSW Sydney, Australia.